curl/everything-curl/libcurl/callbacks/ftpmatch.md

 ## FTP matching callback

-If the default pattern matching function isn't to your liking, you can provide your own replacement function by setting the `CURLOPT_FNMATCH_FUNCTION` option to your alternative.
+If the default pattern matching function is not to your liking, you can provide your own replacement function by setting the `CURLOPT_FNMATCH_FUNCTION` option to your alternative.